c0d5x/scaffold_mean_app/README.md

 4. **UI/UX**: Satisfaction in the opinion of the author
 5. **Pricing** (although evaluation used free offerings only)

-Each system is going to be configured so that builds are triggered when changes are commited, then performance and UI/UX is evaluated.
+Each system is going to be configured so that builds are triggered when changes are committed, then performance and UI/UX is evaluated.
 Ten iterations will be considered to get the average performance without changing the code.

 ## Test Program
 These operations are considered as standard to build the application: